 “DePaola’s writing and recollective skills are so fresh that kids will feel like he’s sitting right next to them, telling his tales in and out of school with disarming charisma and not a hint of nostalgia.”
 (The Horn Book)

-Tomie dePaola was born in Meriden, Connecticut, in 1934 to a family of Irish and Italian background.
-By the time he could hold a pencil, he knew what his life’s work would be.
-His determination to create books for children… More about Tomie dePaola
+Tomie dePaola was born in Meriden, Connecticut, in 1934, to a family of Irish and Italian background.
+His determination to create books for children led to a BFA from Pratt Institute in Brooklyn, New York, and an MFA from the… More about Tomie dePaola

 Paperback | $6.99